 You can designate a workspace to be displayed on the screen when the console is locked, this is called a Venue Mode workspace.
 This lets you provide a selection of playbacks or other controls on the lock screen, allowing basic controls for non-technical staff when the lighting operator is not present.
+You can set the console to boot into venue mode when switched on (see below).

-- Save a workspace to be used for Venue Mode showing only the controls you want to be accessible (for example use the Playbacks window to provide buttons to turn on a basic lighting state, or the Virtual Faders window to give more control.) - Go to Venue Mode Workspace in the Lock tab of User Settings (hold <Avo>, press [User Settings]) and select your workspace from the list on the softkeys. - 3.
+- 1. Save a workspace to be used for Venue Mode showing only the controls you want to be accessible (for example use the Playbacks window to provide buttons to turn on a basic lighting state, or the Virtual Faders window to give more control.) - Go to Venue Mode Workspace in the Lock tab of User Settings (hold <Avo>, press [User Settings]) and select your workspace from the list on the softkeys. - 3.
+If you want the console to power up in venue mode, ensure a Programmer Password is set, and set Lock on Startup to Venue mode (see below). - 4.
 Lock the console as described above.
-The workspace you selected should be shown. - 4.
+The workspace you selected should be shown. - 5.
 To unlock the console into normal mode, click the [Programmer Mode] button at the top right of the screen and enter the password you used.

 All hardware controls are disabled in this mode.
-Only the following workspace windows will show: - All Handle Windows (Colours, Playbacks, Media, etc.) - Active Playbacks - Audio Triggers - Capture Visualiser -

-Channel Grid - DMX - Event Log - Intensity View - Pioneer DJ - Pixel Map Preview - Playback Groups - Time-code Windows - Video Multi View - Virtual Faders
+Only the following workspace windows will show: - All Handle Windows (Colours, Playbacks, Media, etc.) - Active Playbacks - Audio Triggers - Capture Visualiser -Channel Grid - DMX - Event Log - Intensity View - Pioneer DJ - Pixel Map Preview - Playback Groups - Timecode Windows - Video Multi View - Virtual Faders